hiiamboris/red-wiki/VID-Reference-Documentation.md

-percent!	| Sets the `data` facet (useful for `progress` and `slider` types). image!		| Sets the image to be displayed as face's background (where applicable). url!		| Loads the resource pointed to by the URL. block!		| Sets the action for the default event of the face. char!		| *(reserved for future use)*.
+percent!	| Sets the `data` facet (useful for `progress` and `slider` types). image!		| Sets the image to be displayed as face's background (where applicable). url!		| Loads the resource pointed to by the URL. block!		| Sets the action for the default event of the face.
+For panels, specifies their content. char!		| *(reserved for future use)*.

 ## Actors